Twofold-One/moviein/README.md

 The _bin_ directory contains compiled app binaries, ready for deployment to a production server.

-The _cmd/api_ directory contains the application-specific code for _moveiin_ API application.
+The _cmd/api_ directory contains the application-specific code for _moviein_ API application.

 The _internal_ directory contains ancillary packages used by API.